Donald McNeill Fairfax

 Donald MacNeil Fairfax (March 10, 1818 - January 10, 1894) was an officer in the United States Navy during the American Civil War.

 Early life and family

-The son of George William Fairfax, and Isabella McNeill, grandson of Ferdinando Fairfax, and great-grandson of Bryan Fairfax, he was born at Mount Eagle, Virginia.
+The son of George William Fairfax, and Isabella McNeill, grandson of Ferdinando Fairfax, and great-grandson of Lord Bryan Fairfax of Cameron, he was born at Mount Eagle, Virginia.
 Fairfax entered the Navy as a midshipman on August 12, 1837.
 His younger brother, Edwin Cary Fairfax (1833-1912), also served in the Union Army, enlisting in the 5th Pennsylvania Cavalry, Company D.